MaxforZazmic/Codebase-02/README.md

 - APIs - full-stack app that can calculate your body mas index on back_end and return the response
 - APIs - full-stack app that is integrated to Openweatherapp and can query a weather per city.
 - APIs - full-stack app, specifically newsletter signup page that posts user's personal data to a Mailchimp audience (via their API).
 - APIs -  Work Management app that uses EJS.
+- MongoDB&Mongoose related code, that does different operations on mongo database.
+- Restful service that uses MongoDB to store data (RestfulAPI folder)